 - Passive isolation is especially useful for listening to classical music that can be easily overpowered by outside sounds.
 Without distorting ambient noises, you can hear every detail that you weren’t able to before, making music richer and more enjoyable.

 - Sound isolation comes very handy when you don’t want to be bothered by the outside world, like with the best gaming headphones for example.

-On average good isolating headphones will lower the sound by about 30 dB, considering you have a good, tight fit which is crucial for passive isolation.
+On average, good isolating headphones will lower the sound by about 30 dB, considering you have a good, tight fit.

-So if headphones are supposed to isolate 35 dB of noise, this means they can isolate from 0 to 35 dB, depending on what frequency.
+So if headphones are supposed to isolate 35 dB of noise, they can isolate up to 35dB at a specific frequency.
 It doesn’t mean they isolate 35 dB on all frequencies.